-Hike the View Point
+1. Hike the Koh Nang Yuan View Point

 Although slightly crowded, the beach in Koh Nang Yuan is pretty awesome!
 Depending on when you go and the tides, you can enjoy the white sand beach and crystal clear waters.

-Go Snorkelling or Diving
+3. Go Snorkelling or Diving

 The marine life in Koh Nang Yuan is plentiful and rather diverse.
 I fondly remember seeing a HUGE trigger fish along with loads of parrot fish just a few meters from the shore.
 The resort has a dive shop where you can dive off from but trips from Koh Tao Island to these sites are also pretty common.

 For those looking for a bit more adventure, we heard that ziplining is available on the island.
 We are not too sure if this is still operational, but I’m sure the resort staff would be more than happy to help you out if this activity is something that tickles your fancy.

 So although the island itself is quite touristy (we’ve mentioned it multiple times in the article!), for us, it was still a nice day out.
 We got lucky because the beach wasn’t as packed as expected.

 Where to Stay in Koh Tao

 If you aren’t planning on staying in Koh Nang Yuan, here are some tips on finding accommodation in Koh Tao.
 But first, if you haven’t checked out our Things to Do in Koh Tao Island guide…you should!

 Traveling Thailand Soon?
 Here are a few more of our articles to help you plan!

-- Top 10 Things to do in Bangkok Thailand
+- Things to do in Bangkok Thailand

 - Chiang Mai to Pai: How to Get There